 Criminal Minds has "JJ", the episode.
 Although the episode is better remembered as Jennifer "JJ" Jareau's last as the team's media liaison, the main story follows the team interrogating two suspects regarding the whereabouts of a girl who went missing out to sea after meeting the pair.
 Although the team manages to reveal the pair as rapists, the interrogation fails to reveal where the girl was taken- at the end, the Coast Guard, who was already looking for the girl, finds her hanging on to a raft, rendering the entire interrogative exercise pointless.

-third season finale manages to do this with the entire future of the human race (Long story short: It's doomed... and then things got worse); This occurring two episodes after it was described as "indomitable", thus rendering said episode spectacularly moot.
+The third series finale manages to do this with the entire future of the human race (long story short: It's doomed... and then things got worse).
+This occurring two episodes after it was described as "indomitable", thus rendering said episode spectacularly moot.
 To really rub salt in the wound, the events that caused this are explicitly not covered by the Reset Button that later follows.

 This could pretty much sum up much of the Fifth Doctor's career.
 He had a tendency to not save the day.